-The legal clinic was once a week after school.
+The Chicago Law and Education Foundation was founded by teacher/attorney Dennis Kass.
+CLEF launched a pilot clinic at Little Village Lawndale High School during the 2009-2010 school year.The legal clinic was once a week after school.
 High school students helped operate the clinic, serving as initial intake, providing translation services for Spanish speaking clients, and working on the various initiatives.

 Our programs have included: free after-school and open-house legal clinics, and initiatives such as: Housing Stability, Immigration/DACA and Juvenile Criminal Record Expungement.
 CLEF has helped thousands of low-income undocumented families save more than $100,000 in legal fees and materials through its comprehensive legal aid clinics, educational resources, and its network.